sdsc-hpc-students/hpc-training-2020/week3/gpu-code-examples/README.md

 Content
 =======
-This directory contains the slides and exercises for the SCC 2019 training in GPU computing and programming.
+This directory contains the slides and exercises for the SCC 2020 training in GPU computing and programming.

-Lecture May 3, 2019
+Lecture January 24, 2020

 Andreas Goetz, SDSC (agoetz@sdsc.edu)